Diana-Analytics/Covid-19-Exploratoratory_Analysis/README.md

 # Covid-19-Exploratoratory Data Analysis
+## Project Overview:
-## The primary objective of this project is to use SQL to extract as many insights as possible from the dataset.
-SQL queries will be used to obtain information on both global and country-specific(Nigeria) statistics such as the total number of deaths, diseased individuals, and vaccinated individuals.
+This project  aims to explore COVID-19 data  using SQL to gain insights into the pandemic's spread, impact and trends.
+SQL queries will be used to obtain information on both country-specific(Nigeria) and global trends such as the total number of deaths, total cases, and number of people vaccinated

-Data structure
+### Data sources:

-The dataset includes crucial global information about the coronavirus pandemic from January 28, 2020 to April 30, 2021, including vaccination rates, daily infection counts, and death tolls.
+The primary dataset used for this analysis is the "covid-death xslx"

 Link to main dataset: https://ourworldindata.org/covid-deaths

-The dataset may have been changed from the source.
-Please use these links to get to the excel files:

-Covid deaths: This file provides data on the number of confirmed deaths from COVID-19.

-    link

-Covid vaccinations: This provides data on the number of confirmed vacccinations.

-    link
+The dataset was later split using Excel into "CovidDeaths.xlsx" and "CovidVaccinations.xslx"

+### Tools Used:
+- Excel
+- SQL Server
+- Github for version control and collaboration

+### Data Cleaning/Preparation